lukestroh/linear-slider/README.md

+# TODO:

+1. Detect if slider starts up on limit switch.
+Otherwise calibration violates safety.
+2. Allow for backwards movement after limit switch hit.
+3. Add limit switches to URDF system state.
+Update Hardware Interface to reflect these values.
+4. Allow for calibration at any point.
+5. Get X-box controller to move slider with L2/R2

 # Linear Slider Drivers

 This is a repository that includes packages for the hardware description, hardware interface, and controller interface for the linear slider.
 Each package within this repository includes their own README for more detailed explanations.